hgimonet/Interactive-Lab-Hub/Lab 1/README.md

 **Include your first attempts at recording the set-up video here.**

-In this video, the actor attempts to wash their hands for 30 seconds.
+In this [video](https://github.com/hgimonet/Interactive-Lab-Hub/blob/Spring2021/Lab%201/wizard_setup_demo1.mp4), the actor attempts to wash their hands for 30 seconds.
-**TODO**

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 **Show the follow-up work here.**

-In this video, the actor attempts to wash their hands for **less than** 30 seconds.
+In this [video](https://github.com/hgimonet/Interactive-Lab-Hub/blob/Spring2021/Lab%201/wizard_setup_demo2.mp4), the actor attempts to wash their hands for **less than** 30 seconds.

 ## Part E. Costume the device